 Delicious nutty sunflower seeds are a popular snack which is undervalued.
 They may be small but sunflower seeds are a dense source of nutrients and full of extraordinary health benefits.
-Also, the sunflowers are beautiful flowers with an abundance of nutrition.
+They are for sure a superfood Also, the sunflowers are beautiful flowers with an abundance of nutrition.

 6 Health Benefits of Sunflower Seeds